 David has a particular interest in issues surrounding elderly clients and incapacity.
 In Court of Protection cases he is regularly instructed by leading firms of private client solicitors and the Official Solicitor.
 His practice extends to both property and affairs and welfare cases and he has been instructed in many of the leading cases exploring the international and cross-border elements of the Court of Protection’s jurisdiction.
 David is a former Chair of the Court of Protection Bar Association.
 He is also a member of the Court of Protection Rules Committee.

 David’s practice also encompasses all aspects of wills, estates and trusts.
 On the contentious side he is experienced in contentious probate claims, applications for financial provision, applications under the Variation of Trusts Act 1958 and proprietary estoppel and undue influence claims.
-David regularly appears before High Court judges of both the Chancery and Family Divisions and has argued cases before the Court of Appeal.
-He has recently appeared as leading counsel in an Inheritance Tax appeal to the Supreme Court.
+David regularly appears before High Court judges of both the Chancery and Family Divisions and has argued cases before the Court of Appeal and Supreme Court.
 His non-contentious practice includes the provision of advice of capital taxation and the drafting of settlements and their ancillary documents.

 David was appointed as a Recorder in 2012.
-He was appointed as a Deputy High Court Judge in 2018 and sits in both the Chancery and Family Divisions.
+He has been a Deputy High Court Judge since 2018 and sits in both the Chancery and Family Divisions.

-“David is the only Silk to be recommended in Chambers UK Bar Guide 2024 in Court of Protection for both Property and Affairs (Star Individual) and Health and Welfare (Band 1).
-He is also recommended in Chambers UK Bar Guide 2024 and Chambers High Net Worth 2023 for Traditional Chancery and in the Legal 500 2024 for Court of Protection and Community Care and for Private Client: Trusts and Probate.”
+“David is the only Silk to be recommended in Chambers UK Bar Guide 2025 in Court of Protection for both Property and Affairs (Star Individual) and Health and Welfare.
+He is also recommended in Chambers UK Bar Guide 2025 (Band 1) and Chambers High Net Worth 2024 for Traditional Chancery and in the Legal 500 2025 for Court of Protection: Health and Welfare and for Private Wealth and Probate.”

 His knowledge in this area is unparalleled.”
 “He is straight-talking, profoundly knowledgeable and beyond a doubt one of the best Court of Protection barristers that there is.
 What David doesn’t know, isn’t worth knowing.”